Holmes-Alan/RefSR/README.md

 • We firstly propose a Single Image Super-Resolution via conditional Variational AutoEncoder (SISR-VAE)

-• we further propose a Reference based face SR via conditional Variational AutoEncoder (RefSR-VAE) to resolve face SR with large up-scaling factors.
+• We further propose a Reference based face SR via conditional Variational AutoEncoder (RefSR-VAE) to resolve face SR with large up-scaling factors.

 • Finally, we will introduce a new Reference based (RefSR-Face) dataset for the SR of face images for training and testing.